 Child and Family Services (CFS) provide crisis intervention and a continuum of child welfare services ranging from prevention to family preservation.
 CFS has multiple service areas, including child abuse prevention, family assessment, an Indian Child Welfare Act help desk, and intensive family preservation.

 All of CITC’s strengths-based CFS programs promote positive child development, active family involvement and healthy lifestyles.

-Our Youth Education and Employment Services (YEES) encourage academic achievement through a variety of supplemental programs for students of all ages—from elementary school through post-secondary adult training and higher education programs.
-YEES offers educational and cultural programs that enhance students’ academic accomplishments, personal development and career potential.
+Our Youth Empowerment Services (YES) encourage academic achievement through a variety of supplemental programs for students of all ages — from elementary school through post-secondary adult training and higher education programs.
+YES offers educational and cultural programs that enhance students’ academic accomplishments, personal development and career potential.

-All YEES programs utilize culturally relevant curriculum and teaching techniques that focus on individual student needs.
+All YES programs utilize culturally relevant curriculum and teaching techniques that focus on individual student needs.
 Our services provide comprehensive school-to-life transition planning, and referral and advocacy services for our students and their families.

 ETSD also provides strengths-based welfare-to-work case management, supported work experience, child-care financial assistance, vocational rehabilitation, individual development accounts, employment placement referral, career and job counseling, employee recruitment and a one-stop Career Development Center.

 Recovery and Re-entry Services (RS) provide the most comprehensive continuum of substance abuse and re-entry services in the state through three main divisions: residential services, outpatient services and intervention services.
 Our support services are centered on the System of Care approach, using case management to coordinate care, and work therapy to develop job and life-skills training.

 CITC’s Recovery Services are accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF), and include intermediate residential, outpatient and continuing care treatment services through street outreach, case management, screening and brief intervention, assessment and brief treatment, and emergency care/detoxification.